 Feature Details of feature from the statutory filing deadline, as late payment penalties will apply.
 Refunds While input tax claims are not a feature of the simplified regime, there may be situations where an Overseas Vendor may be in a net GST refundable position.
-For instance, you may report negative output tax when your downward GST adjustments arising from credit notes relating to past sales 17 issued exceed the supplies made in the relevant accounting period.
+For instance, you may report negative output tax when your downward GST adjustments arising from credit notes relating to past sales issued exceed the supplies made in the relevant accounting period.
 In such cases, the net GST refundable will be retained as credit for offset against GST payable by you in future periods.
 Alternatively, you may, subject to the Comptroller's approval, request for the net GST to be refunded if you are willing to bear the associated remittance charges.
 Bad Debt Relief When debts cannot be recovered, you may apply for bad debt relief to recover the associated GST charged but unpaid by your customers.
-You are required to complete the Checklist for Self-Review of Eligibility of Claim 18 and keep it as part of your records.
-You may then proceed to make a claim in Box 11 19 of your GST returns if you satisfy all the conditions.
-For more information on bad debt relief, you may refer to our webpage relating to bad debt relief.
+You are required to complete the Checklist for Self-Review of Eligibility of Claim and keep it as part of your records.
+You may then proceed to make a claim in Box 11 of your GST returns if you satisfy all the conditions.
+For more information on bad debt relief, you may refer to our webpage relating to bad debt relief .
 Invoicing, Price Display and Record Keeping For example, under the simplified regime, while you are not required to display or print your customer's GST registration

-17 For clarity, downward adjustments arising from credit notes relating to past sales would include credit notes issued for past sales regarded as being supplied by an electronic marketplace operator on behalf of the underlying suppliers through its electronic marketplace (as elaborated in Paragraph 6.4).
+&lt;sup>17 For clarity, downward adjustments arising from credit notes relating to past sales would include credit notes issued for past sales regarded as being supplied by an electronic marketplace operator on behalf of the underlying suppliers through its electronic marketplace (as elaborated in Paragraph 6.4).

-18 Accessible at www.iras.gov.sg > GST > GST registered businesses > Working out your taxes > Common scenarios - Do I charge/ deem/ claim GST > Customer > Bad Debt Relief
+&lt;sup>18 Accessible at www.iras.gov.sg > GST > GST registered businesses > Working out your taxes > Common scenarios - Do I charge/ deem/ claim GST > Customer > Bad Debt Relief an Overseas Vendor registered under the simplified pay-only registration regime.
+If such Overseas Vendors make taxable supplies in Singapore (e.g., a local supply of goods), the normal invoicing and price display requirements will apply in respect of the taxable supplies made in Singapore.

-19 Box 7 will be automatically populated with the amount entered into Box 11.
+&lt;sup>19 Box 7 will be automatically populated with the amount entered into Box 11.
+The simplified invoicing and price display features apply to supplies of remote services and LVG made by